Indecent Proposal: Critical response

 Among the few critics to review the film positively was Roger Ebert.
-Ebert gave the film a thumbs up on Siskel & Ebert, while his colleague Gene Siskel gave it a thumbs down.
+Ebert gave the film a thumbs up on At the Movies, while his colleague Gene Siskel gave it a thumbs down.
 In his print review, Ebert admitted there "are large challenges to logic" and the plot is "manipulative", but said "there is a genuine romantic spirit at work here", concluding that a necessary suspension of disbelief is "why we line up at the ticket window: We want to leave the real world, for a couple of hours, anyway".
 He also described the film's decision to keep the actual night of adultery offscreen as wise.

 Caryn James of The New York Times also gave a positive review, writing that while Honeymoon in Vegas and Mad Dog and Glory "dance around the issue of buying and bartering people, Indecent Proposal embraces it.
 It isn't aways a good film; it employs lazy voice-overs to express sappy sentiments about the Murphys' eternal love.
 But it turns an inflammatory plot into a surprisingly honest and entertaining movie."
 Her colleague Janet Maslin gave a similarly mixed response, saying the film "calls for grudging admiration.
 Working with a ridiculous premise and...[a] badly underwritten script...the director of Flashdance and Fatal Attraction has still come up with the sort of sexy pop parable that is his specialty.
 Mr. Lyne's films may not cast any new light on the human condition, but they do keep you glued to the screen."

 On review aggregator Rotten Tomatoes, Indecent Proposal has a 34% "rotten" rating based on 47 reviews, with an average rating of 4.8/10.
 The consensus reads: "Lurid but acted with gusto, Indecent Proposal has difficulty keeping it up beyond its initial titillating premise."
 Audience response was less negative, with those polled by CinemaScore giving an average grade of "B" on an A+ to F scale.
 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the "100 most enjoyably worst movies ever made".